Skip to content

 • $10,000 for Tier 2 buildings

-The eligible actions are the planning-phase work: benchmarking and reporting your building, and performing an energy audit.
-You have to complete them at least one year before your compliance deadline to qualify, and for Tier 1 there is a gate: your calculated energy use intensity has to be at least 15 units aboveyour building's EUI target.
-That gate is worth reading as a signal.
-If your building is far enough over its target to qualify for the incentive, it is far enough over to be facing a real compliance gap.
-The incentive is paying you to find out exactly how big.
+The eligible actions were the planning-phase work: benchmarking and reporting your building, and performing an energy audit.
+You had to complete them at least one year before your compliance deadline to qualify, and for Tier 1 there was a gate: your calculated energy use intensity had to be at least 15 units aboveyour building's EUI target.
+That gate is still worth reading as a signal.
+If your building is far enough over its target that it would have qualified, it is far enough over to be facing a real compliance gap, and the audit is how you find out exactly how big.

 BERI: the retrofit money, and why the audit is the key

 BERI is the bigger and, for most owners, the more valuable program: roughly $12 million, federally funded, aimed at the cost of actually installing efficiency measures.
-The per-building caps are larger too, up to $100,000 for Tier 1 and $50,000 for Tier 2, and unlike ECAPP it is generally awarded first-come, first-served until the money is gone.
+The per-building caps are larger too, up to $100,000 for Tier 1 and $50,000 for Tier 2, and unlike ECAPP it is awarded first-come, first-served until the money is gone.
+Round 2 opened in June 2026 and runs through December 2026, or until the funds are exhausted.
+With ECAPP finished, this is the Oregon BPS money that is still on the table.

 Here is the part that matters most.
 BERI requires an energy audit completed by an ODOE-approved Qualified Energy Auditor, and for Tier 1 that auditor also performs a life-cycle cost assessment of the measures.
 The audit is not paperwork you do after the fact.
 It is the qualifying document.
 No approved audit, no BERI check.
-That is why the audit is the highest-leverage first move in the whole sequence: it satisfies part of ECAPP, it is the gate for BERI, and it is the study that tells you which measures actually get you under your target.
+That is why the audit is the highest-leverage first move in the whole sequence: it is the gate for BERI, and it is the study that tells you which measures actually get you under your target.
+With ECAPP closed it is also the one piece of the sequence you now fund yourself, which is a reason to do it once and do it properly.

 One honest caveat: BERI is federally funded, and federal program funding can shift.
 Confirm the current round is open and funded with ODOE before you promise an owner the money will be there.